 Going offshore means risking quality (Does it?)

 First things first, what does going offshore in the IT world really mean?
-Going offshore means setting up a remote team of engineers.
-These engineers are full-time employees and are simply a value-adding extension of your business in another country.
+Going offshore means setting up a distributed team of engineers.
+These engineers are full-time employees and are a value-adding extension of your business in another country.

 But why do you have to go offshore?
 Can’t you find engineers locally?

 Unfortunately, there is a massive talent shortage in the US, the UK and other Western countries too.
 For instance, a study conducted by the government of the UK showed that for the engineering sector to gain enough talented candidates to reduce the skills shortage, they would need 186,000 skilled recruits each year until 2024.
 However, given that the number of engineering graduates in the UK every year are simply a fraction of that number, this is a far-fetched ideal scenario.

 Many companies in the world find themselves looking at hundreds of resumes, and still don’t find the candidate that they’re looking for.
 Talented engineers who are confident of their technical knowledge demand salaries that are way higher than industry standards, and unfortunately, the price has to be paid.
 This puts companies in a spot because not only are they unable to scale at the pace they want to, but they’re also paying through their nose to make it happen!

 Let’s get the cost out of the way.
 Going offshore to a country like India is undeniably cost-effective, owing to the lower cost of living in these countries.
 However, cost arbitrage is simply a by-product of offshoring and does not determine the quality of services you get.

 The lower cost of living ensures that the disposable income of an engineer is significantly higher than in the West, which explains the difference in salaries.
 It also explains why office space is cheaper, utilities don’t cost an arm and a leg, and why employee-centric benefits are not few and far in between.
 As the cost of living survey below suggests, Bangalore in India is significantly cheaper than most countries in the world.